covert-encryption/covert/docs/Specification.md

 `header` `block0` `block1`...

-The header usually begins with a nonce of 12 bytes, followed by up to 16 authentication slots.
-This allows for up to 16 different passwords or up to 8 public key recipients (each takes two slots), or any combination of.
-The size of the header varies depending on the authentication methods used.
-In addition to the normal format, there are special cases for wide-open (no auth required), single password and single pubkey, making the header shorter in these frequently used modes.
+The header contains tokens neded for decrypting block0, given suitable authentication information. `ephpk` stores an ephemeral public key which is always recreated for each file, even if only passwords are used (but may be substituted by random bytes then).
+The nonce is always the initial 12 bytes of a file, either as a separate field (the first mode) or by stealing bytes off of `ephpk` (pubkey and multiple auth mode).
+There may be up to 20 recipients, each a shared password a public key.

 | Header format | Description |
 |:---|:---|
 | `nonce:12` | Single password `key = argon2(pw, nonce)` or wide-open `key = zeroes(32)`. |
 | `ephpk:32` | Single pubkey `key = sha512(nonce + ecdh(eph, peer))[:32]` |
 | `ephpk:32` `auth1:32` `auth2:32` ... | Multiple authentication methods (pubkeys and/or passwords). |

-`ephpk` stores an ephemeral public key which is always recreated for each file, even if only passwords are used (but may be substituted by random bytes then).
-The nonce is always the initial 12 bytes of a file, in all modes.

 Note that the single pubkey and the multiple auth modes are actually the same, and need no separate implementation.